whitemike889/Machapi/README.md

 Add proxy support.

-This was created after I came across a thread from the POF.com owners saying they won't be creating a server-side API, which hinders mobile application development.
+This was created after I came across a thread from the POF.com owners saying they won't be creating a server-side API, which hinders 3rd party software development.

 Hope it helps some dev somewhere get something neat built.